GHOST TOWN USA! ™

 · LICENSE PLATE COLLECTING:

-2. I am still looking for historical information and photographs on the Salton Sea area and Imperial County, CA. We are anticipating publication of a very detailed Ghost Town Guru Guide to the Salton Sea region soon.
-I have received a lot of new information and photos from several readers, and I have at least one more journey down there for some photos then I’ll be looking to complete this LONG project!
+4. I am still looking for historical information and photographs on the Salton Sea area and Imperial County, CA. We are anticipating publication of a very detailed Ghost Town Guru Guide to the Salton Sea region soon.
+I have received a lot of new information and photos from several readers, and I have at least one more journey down there for some photos then I’ll be looking to finally publish this LONG project!

 Freelance writing and photography